Dennis Cometti: ABC (1972–1985)

-He joined the Australian Broadcasting Commission in 1972 where he concentrated exclusively on sport.
-He broadcast his first Test match in 1973 (at 23 the youngest in ABC history) and for the next 13 years broadcast test cricket alongside Alan McGilvray.
+Cometti joined the Australian Broadcasting Commission (ABC) in 1972 where he concentrated exclusively on sport.
+He broadcast his first Test cricket game in 1973 (at 23 the youngest in ABC history) and for the next 13 years broadcast Tests alongside Alan McGilvray.
 He also called WAFL football during his time at the national broadcaster either side of his stint as West Perth coach.

+Throughout his career, Cometti was known for his memorable one-line comments, sometimes known as "Comettiisms" (or "Cometti-isms").
+He was well known for coining the phrase "centimetre perfect", which became one of his best-known signature terms during his calling career.

 Seven Network (1986–2001)

-In 1986 his move to the Seven Network coincided with the formation of the West Coast Eagles in the VFL.
-However, because of a bitter battle over television broadcast rights that excluded the Seven Network, Cometti broadcast the first season of the expanded VFL competition on independent broadcaster Broadcom in all states apart from Victoria.
+In 1986, Cometti's move to the Seven Network coincided with the formation of the West Coast Eagles in the VFL.
+However, because of a bitter battle over television broadcast rights which excluded the Seven Network, Cometti broadcast the first season of the expanded VFL competition on independent broadcaster Broadcom in all states apart from Victoria.

-In 1988, when Seven regained the VFL television rights, Cometti immediately became the highest profile commentator of VFL/AFL matches (based in Western Australia where he presented the evening news sports segment).
-He stayed with Seven until 2001 as main sports anchor for Seven News in Perth, when they lost the rights to broadcast AFL matches.
+In 1988, when Seven regained the VFL television rights, Cometti immediately became the highest-profile commentator of VFL/AFL matches (he was based in Western Australia where he presented the evening news sports segment).
+He stayed with Seven until 2001 as the main sports presenter for Seven News in Perth after they lost the rights to broadcast AFL matches.
 He was succeeded by Basil Zempilas.

-Along with his football and news commitments Cometti, with the blessing of Channel 7, broadcast a further 51 test matches for the Packer radio network alongside Henry Blofeld, Richie Benaud, Ian and Greg Chappel and Tony Greig.

-In 1997 Cometti toured South Africa with Drew Morphett covering the three test series on the Seven Network.
+Along with his football and news commitments, with the blessing of Channel 7, Cometti commentated a further 51 Test games for the Kerry Packer-owned 2UE and 3AK radio stations alongside Henry Blofeld, Richie Benaud, Ian Chappell, Greg Chappell and Tony Greig who all worked at Channel 9 and on the radio when they were not calling on television.
+In 1997, Cometti toured South Africa with Drew Morphett covering the three- Test series on the Seven Network.

 In the late 1990s, he was among those to have been sent up by impersonator Andrew Startin on Live And Kicking.
-Actor Eric Bana was another to 'do' Cometti.
+The actor Eric Bana was another to impersonate Cometti.

 He also commentated at the Summer Olympics swimming competitions in Barcelona 1992, Atlanta 1996 and Sydney 2000.
-When he retired Cometti had broadcast more Australian Olympic Gold Medals than any other commentator of the television era.
+When he retired, Cometti had broadcast more Australian Olympic gold medals than any other commentator of the television era.